bentomhall/nih-system/homebrewery/world/geography.md

 ### The First Interregnum (ending 2504 BC)
 The period after Moon's Fall saw war between the primalist and arcane forces.
 The primalist ihmisi created orcs out of the proteans (now called goblins), mixing in animal elements via magic to stabilize them and make them suitable proxy warriors against the arcane-loving aelves (now called gwerin or high elves).
 In return, the gwerin created the first humans out of goblins by blending in some of their own elements (hence humans can interbreed with both elves and orcs, as they're cousins of sorts).
 Both of these two races, much faster breeding than the long-lived aelves, decided *not* to fight as commanded.
 Instead, society fractured into tribes who warred among themselves.

-This lasted until one orc, his tribe enslaved and slaughtered and he himselve forced into being a host to a jotnar, rebelled against *everyone*.
+This lasted until one orc, his tribe enslaved and slaughtered and he himselve forced into being a host to a jotnar demon-seed, rebelled against *everyone*.
 He and his shamanic sister gathered the dissident, outcast, and warlike groups of all races, but especially orcs and goblins, into a host that spread across central Noefra, enslaving or killing all in its path.
 The "civilized" folks, seeing themselves pressed hard, banded together to fight back.
 This was the War of Blood.
 In the final days, seeing the end of their people in sight, the First Heros (a mixed-race band of civilized folks) sought out the Cosmic Forge and enacted the Third Wish: "Through Faith, Power."
 Some of them ascended to become the first gods; the remainder their first priests and clerics.
+\page
 With this power, the remaining Heroes made their way through stealth into Gor'osh (for that was the orc warrior's name)'s citadel to confront him.
 They only found his sister and the children of his immediate allies, whom they viciously and brutally slaughtered.
 When Gor'osh discovered this, he gave fully in to the demon, becoming the Demon Prince of Rage and Bloodshed and the first werewolf.
-Only one Hero survived his rage, managing in the end to banish him to the Abyss.
+Only one Hero survived his revenge strike, managing in the end to banish him to the Abyss.
 Which ended the War of Blood and cursed the orcs for generations with an unmangeable bloodlust.

 ### The Third Age (ending 600 BC)
 The survivors of the War of Blood, mostly humans, with dwarves and elves (of both kinds) much reduced in power, took to the new divine magic with gusto.
 Much religious war followed.
 The "evil" races (goblins and orcs) were hunted to the marginal places of the continent, including the great waste that once was the home of Gor'osh and his empire (now the Great Eastern Dustlands).
 Two great empires arose; Jinse in the east and Tibor Imperia in the west.
 Between them, they had peace (mostly) for close to 1500 years.